-(a) The required form of the disclaimer on a written independent expenditure is: "This is an independent expenditure prepared and paid for by ...... (name of entity participating in the expenditure), ...... (address).
+(a) The required form of the disclaimer on a written independent expenditure is: "This is an independent expenditure prepared and paid for by (name of entity participating in the expenditure), (address).
 It is not coordinated with or approved by any candidate nor is any candidate responsible for it."
 The address must be either the entity's mailing address or the entity's website, if the website includes the entity's mailing address.
 When a written independent expenditure is produced and disseminated without cost, the words "and paid for" may be omitted from the disclaimer.

-(b) The required form of the disclaimer on a broadcast independent expenditure is: "This independent expenditure is paid for by ...... (name of entity participating in the expenditure).
+(b) The required form of the disclaimer on a broadcast independent expenditure is: "This independent expenditure is paid for by (name of entity participating in the expenditure).
 It is not coordinated with or approved by any candidate nor is any candidate responsible for it."
-When a broadcast independent expenditure is produced and disseminated without cost, the following disclaimer may be used: "...... (name of entity participating in the expenditure of this independent expenditure) is responsible for the contents of this independent expenditure.
-It is not coordinated with or approved by any candidate nor is any candidate nor is any candidate responsible for the contents of this independent expenditure.
-It is
+When a broadcast independent expenditure is produced and disseminated without cost, the following disclaimer may be used: "...... (name of entity participating in the expenditure) is responsible for the contents of this independent expenditure.
+It is not coordinated with or approved by any candidate nor is any candidate nor is any candidate nor is responsible for the contents of this independent expenditure.
+It is not coordinated with or approved by any candidate nor is any candidate responsible for it."